Resume Tips

 Key Takeaways:

-• Customize your resume for each job application.
+• Customize your resume to each job you apply for.

 • Emphasize transferable skills.